The College reviews fees annually, with any changes taking place at the beginning of

 Public Examination Fees are charged to the pupil’s account.
 A further charge has to be made when a pupil uses a computer, a reader or an amanuensis for an examination.

-Fees for places in the Learning Development Department (Core Places), which include five timetabled lessons per week instead of Modern Language, and Sixth Form Support are currently charged at £1,005 per term.
+Fees for places in the Learning Development Department (Core Places), which include three additional timetabled lessons of additional support per week, are currently charged at £1,005 per term.

 Overnight Accommodation (Flexi-Boarding)